kailuker/Portfolio/data_science_salaries/README.md

 ---
 # Conclusion: Who has the highest salary?
-- An employee who has a high level of experience, lives in the USA, and is not an analyst.
+- An employee who has a high level of experience, lives in the USA, and is not an analyst
-- They have a predicted salary of $232 909.17.
+- They have a predicted salary of $232 909.17
-- This does not fully align with my hypothesis, though I did predict that high experience would predict salary.
+- This does not fully align with my hypothesis, though I did predict that high experience would predict salary
+- This result is a very rough estimate, but does give us insight into the people included in this small sample

 ```python